 Areas of Focus

-agencyQ built TWC on Sitecore to leverage its stability, security, and powerful content management features.
-With 400,000 stakeholders to reach, agencyQ enabled internal VA teams to easily create and manage infosec content and resources, and deliver content targeted to specified audiences.
-The Sitecore platform agencyQ developed TWC on also facilitates ongoing discussion around information security.
+agencyQ built TWC on Sitecore to leverage its stability, security and powerful content management features.
+With 400,000 stakeholders to reach, agencyQ enabled internal VA teams to easily create and manage infosec content and resources and deliver content targeted to specified audiences.
+The Sitecore platform on which agencyQ developed TWC also facilitates ongoing discussion around information security.

 agencyQ's The Water Cooler program allowed more effective discussion regarding information security.
-VA users are engaged with appropriate, relevant content that VA teams can easily create and deliver through Sitecore.
-With a centralized hub for infosec materials and conversation, the VA can make progress to CRISP's mission of improving awareness and readiness to their broad audiences.
+VA users are engaged with appropriate, relevant content that VA teams easily can create and deliver through Sitecore.
+With a centralized hub for infosec materials and conversation, the VA can make progress on CRISP's mission of improving awareness and readiness in their broad audiences.